 This is your dream destination: a peaceful private island in the heart of Amsterdam, perfect for honeymoons and other special occasions.
 Once arrived at this magical hotel suite in Amsterdam centre, life seems to reduce itself to only one wish: to stay here forever.
-Included in your booking: 4 single boat crossings (per night) with our private captain and a late check-out (12.00h).
+Included in your booking are 2 single boat crossings per night (once at arrival and once at check-out) and a late check-out at 12.00h.

 Built in 1673, Amstelschutsluis is a historic masterpiece from the time of Rembrandt.
 The interior was inspired by its heritage and contains a luxurious double bed, a fully equipped kitchen (with oven, dishwasher and fridge) and a rain shower.

 Let the captain sail you to shore for a visit to Amsterdam’s famous Carré Theatre (next to bridge house Amstelschutsluis) or have dinner and drinks at one of the many cafés and restaurants the city has to offer.
 Amsterdam Central Station is directly accessible by tram (14 minutes).

 For more information, see the Frequently Asked Questions below.